garniergere/Reference.Db.SNPs.Quercus/MREPS.parsing/readme.txt

 # or open the script in an R editor and run it from there.

 # mreps.df.txt is the script output which can be seen in Xcell or OpenOffice
-# Arguments other than folder name can also be changed in the script, see within the script for more information on the arguments.
+# Arguments other than folder name can also be changed in the script, see within the script for more information.